 - Lead counsel for a regional trucking company facing an age and gender discrimination lawsuit.
 The Court granted the company’s motion for summary judgment.

 - Lead counsel in numerous EEOC charges and DOL investigations alleging violations of federal anti-discrimination laws and wage and hour laws.

 - Conducting internal investigations for private and public-sector employers.

-Best Lawyers has recognized Kim in the areas of Employment Law–Management and Litigation–Labor and Employment.
+Since 2019, Kim has been selected for inclusion in The Best Lawyers in America© in the field of Employment Law–Management.
 Kim has also been recognized as a “Leader in their Field” by Chambers USA since 2016 and as a “Super Lawyer” in the area of Labor and Employment by Mid-South Super Lawyers since 2013.